eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

 .. important::

-    The *Library* package is required for building the remain tool packages.
+    The *Library* package is required for building the remaining tool packages.

 Library tool
 ^^^^^^^^^^^^